encukou/slides/notes-talk.md

   * the main test suite should pass anywhere: on the upstream CI, in a distro, on a developer machine, (more?).
     (Some tests might be skipped)
+    Many projects make it hard to run the test suite outside a single isolated, pinned-down environment; this makes a project difficult to integrate into any larger system.
-  * linters and code checkers are fragile (depend on specific versions), and only help the developers.
+  * linters and code quality checkers are fragile (depend on specific versions), and only help the developers.
-    They should only run in the upstream CI (and on developer machines).
+    These *should* only run in an isolated, pinned-down environment: if a newer version of a linter changes its mind on how many blank lines should be between functions, we don't care.

   There's interesting work to do in these area.